Monotreme: Taxonomy

-The traditional "Theria hypothesis" states that the divergence of the monotreme lineage from the Metatheria (marsupial) and Eutheria (placental) lineages happened prior to the divergence between marsupials and placentals, and this explains why monotremes retain a number of primitive traits presumed to have been present in the synapsid ancestors of later mammals, such as egg-laying.
-Most morphological evidence supports the Theria hypothesis, but one possible exception is a similar pattern of tooth replacement seen in monotremes and marsupials, which originally provided the basis for the competing "Marsupionta" hypothesis in which the divergence between monotremes and marsupials happened later than the divergence between these lineages and the placentals.
+The traditional "Theria hypothesis" states that the divergence of the monotreme lineage from the Metatheria (marsupial) and Eutheria (placental) lineages happened prior to the divergence between marsupials and placentals, and the early divergence explains why monotremes retain a number of primitive traits presumed to have been present in the synapsid ancestors of later mammals, such as egg-laying.
+Most morphological evidence supports the Theria hypothesis, but one possible exception is a similar pattern of tooth replacement seen in both monotremes and marsupials.
+This similarity originally provided the basis for the competing "Marsupionta" hypothesis, in which the divergence between monotremes and marsupials occurred later than the divergence between these lineages and the placentals.
 Van Rheede (2005) concluded that the genetic evidence favors the Theria hypothesis, and this hypothesis continues to be the more widely accepted one.

 Monotremes are conventionally treated as comprising a single order Monotremata.
-The entire grouping is also traditionally placed into a subclass Prototheria, which was extended to include several fossil orders, but these are no longer seen as constituting a group allied to monotreme ancestry.
-A controversial hypothesis now relates the monotremes to a different assemblage of fossil mammals in a clade termed Australosphenida, a group of mammals from the Jurassic and Cretaceous of Madagascar, South America and Australia, that share tribosphenic molars.
-However, in a 2022 review of monotreme evolution, it was noted that Teinolophos, the oldest (Barremian ~ 125 million years ago) and the most primitive monotreme differed substantially from non-monotreme australosphenidans in having five molars as opposed to the three present in non-monotreme australosphenidians.
+The entire grouping is typically placed into a subclass Prototheria, which was extended to include several fossil orders; however, these are no longer seen as constituting a group allied to monotreme ancestry.
+A controversial hypothesis relates the monotremes to a separate assemblage of fossil mammals in a clade termed Australosphenida, a group of mammals from Jurassic and Cretaceous Madagascar, South America and Australia, that share tribosphenic molars.
+However, in a 2022 review of monotreme evolution, it was noted that Teinolophos, the oldest (Barremian ~ 125 million years ago) and the most primitive monotreme, differed substantially from non-monotreme australosphenidans in possessing five molars, as opposed to the three present in non-monotreme australosphenidians.
 Aptian and Cenomanian monotremes of the family Kollikodontidae (113–96.6 ma) have four molars.
 This suggests that the monotremes are likely to be unrelated to the australosphenidan tribosphenids.

 The time when the monotreme line diverged from other mammalian lines is uncertain, but one survey of genetic studies gives an estimate of about 220 million years ago, while others have posited younger estimates of 163 to 186 million years ago (though the already eutherian Juramaia is dated to 161–160 million years ago).
 Teinolophos like modern monotremes displays adaptations to elongation and increased sensory perception in the jaws, related to mechanoreception or electroreception.